sweattep/modern_quotes/README.md

 >Arguments that dispute the harmful effects of sanctions are either factually incorrect or premised on fallacious logic

+>Wisdom is only skin deep unless you can perform it instinctively.

+>In life, you can either win or you can be happy, not both

 >Leave the 'now this is what we're gonna do' speeches to the competition

 >Now, a supplement has to be proven dangerous -- in other words, people have to get sick or die -- before it can be banned.